A History of Grief, Volksbuhne Berlin- De Vleeshal Middelburg

 The clean up woman Stedelijk museum Amsterdam

-I was invited to do a performance in the Stedelijk museum.
-Inspired by the a performance of Mierle Laderman Ukeles, in which she cleaned the MOMA in New York, i dressed up as a cleaning woman and started to clean the Stedelijk museum.
-Mierle’s work was about making a feminist statement my performance is showing the relation between power dynamics and invisibility.
+Inspired by the a performance of Mierle Laderman Ukeles, in which she cleaned the MOMA in New York, I dressed up as a cleaning woman and started cleaning the Stedelijk museum.
+Mierle’s work was about making a feminist statement.
+My performance is showing the relation between power dynamics and invisibility within white institutions.

 The occasional black spots in this museum represented by security, catering personal, cleaners reminded me of a passage in Ralph Ellison’s book Invisible man.
 The protagonist works in a paint factory where the white paint for the white house is manufactured.
 His job is to mix the paint with one drop of black paint in order to make it look more radiant white.